It's relatively easy to achieve site deployment nirvana with Wyam, GitHub Pages, and AppVeyor. Follow these instructions to get up and running:

 Note that you will need to replace the

 secure value with your own GitHub access token as described here.
+You will also need to encrypt your token in AppVeyor encrypt tool.
 Also look for the other

 EDIT comments in the file and change as appropriate.